Clipston, Northamptonshire

+Clipston is a village and civil parish in the West Northamptonshire unitary authority area of Northamptonshire, England.
+The village lies around 4 mi south-southwest of the town of Market Harborough in the neighbouring county of Leicestershire.
+At the 2011 Census, the population of the parish was 643, an increase from 613 at the 2001 Census.

 Buildings and facilities

 All Saints Church is a Grade I listed building, dating from the early 13th century.
 There are many 17th and 18th century monuments to the Buswell family of London merchants.

 The Baptist Chapel of 1803 has a front by Edmund Francis Law of 1864.

 To the west of the church is Clipston Primary School.
 The school was previously used as a hospital and dates back to 1667–73.
 The school celebrated its 350th birthday in 2017.
 A distinctive feature of the school is its one handed clock that appears at the front of the building.

 Clipston has a pub The Bull's Head.

 There is a village hall and a green.

 Between 1859 and 1960 the village was served by Clipston and Oxendon railway station about 3 miles north-east of the village and running trains between Northampton in the south and Market Harborough in the north.